Yoast/wordpress-seo/packages/ui-library/src/elements/toggle/docs/component.md

-A toggle switch allows users to switch between two states (on and off) by clicking or tapping on it.
-Toggle switches are commonly used in settings or options menus to enable or disable certain features or functions.
+Toggle switches enable users to switch between two states (on and off) by clicking or tapping on it.
+These switches are commonly used in settings or options menus to enable or disable certain features or functions.

 A toggle switch should always have:
 - a clear visual indication of its current state.
 This toggle has a purple background with a purple checkmark icon to indicate the "on" state, and a gray background with a gray cross icon to indicate the "off" state.